 ‘For want of a better term.’

-‘What’s between you and them is your affair.
-They do nothing illegal on the island.
-You can always come onto the island as it’s part of England and Wales.’
+‘What’s between you and them is your affair they do nothing illegal on the island.
+You can always come onto the island, Detective Inspector, as it’s part of England and Wales.’

-‘Word is also that there is something beneath that island, something worth big money.’
+‘Word is that there is something beneath that island, something worth big money.’

 ‘There is and there are quite a few provisions in place to protect Chloe and me.’
-He outlined the arrangements with the island, with his will, all of it in fact.
+He outlined the arrangements with the island, mentioned his will, all of it in fact.

-‘You’ve played most fair,’ Collins commented at the end of it.
+‘You’ve played most fair,’ Young commented at the end of it.
 ‘I’ll play fair with you as far as I can.
 Would you give me your mobile number and I’ll give you mine?’

 ‘Well, you be careful now, I’ve enjoyed this chat.
 We’re no further along on who committed the murder though, are we?’

-‘On the contrary, Detective-Inspector, I think I now know who it is and I think, as you said, that you do too.
-Trouble for you is proving it and I’m not sure I actually wish to help you with that now.’
+‘On the contrary, Detective-Inspector, I think I now know who it is and I think, as you said, that you do too.’

 ‘Come in, Miles, your call surprised me.’

-He stepped inside and hung his rain jacket on the peg.
-A lady a bit older than Laura came through and they were introduced.
-Amelie.
-Interesting name.
+He stepped inside and hung his rain jacket on the peg in the narrow hallways, daintily appointed though.
+A lady a bit older than Laura came through, seemed similar in many ways, and they were introduced – Amelie, interesting name.

 ‘Are you here to pump me?’ she smiled.